 - Pema Chodron – When Things Fall Apart: Heart Advice for Difficult Times.
 The movement towards happiness is often more about working with our suffering.
 This is a classic book if you’re going through a tough time, and looking for spiritual guidance.

 A Few Books Great for Intellectually/Scientifically Inclined Beginners

 For people who have never been able to stomach traditional religion, or want a “spirituality” grounded in science and/or pragmaticism, these books will provide the “buy-in” necessary to get the ball rolling.

 - Sam Harris – Waking Up: A Guide to Spirituality without Religion.
 There’s probably no book in the past few decades that’s gotten more “thinking-people” interested in meditation than this one.
-He’s also got a subscription-based meditation app that costs more than I’d like, but if you like his approach, it’s quite good.
+He’s also got a subscription-based meditation app.

 - Shinzen Young – The Science of Enlightenment.
 Shinzen is a meditator first and scientist second – this has a very “first-person” feel to it.
 He also has a lot of great material on his youtube channel.

 - Honorable Mention:

 - Stephen Batchelor – Buddhism without Beliefs.
 For those with philosophical leanings.

 - Rick Hanson – Buddha’s Brain.
 For those with neuroscience leanings.

 Intro Books to Theravadan Buddhism & Insight Meditation